John Zephaniah Holwell

 John Zephaniah Holwell (17 September 1711 – 5 November 1798) was a surgeon, an employee of the British East India Company, and a temporary Governor of Bengal (1760).
 He was also one of the first Europeans to study Indian antiquities and was an early advocate of animal rights and vegetarianism.

 Biography

-Holwell was a survivor of the Black Hole of Calcutta, June 1756, the incident in which British subjects and others were crammed into a small poorly ventilated chamber overnight, with many deaths.
+Holwell was a survivor of the Black Hole of Calcutta, June 1756, the incident in which British citizens and others were crammed into a small poorly ventilated chamber overnight, with many deaths.
 Holwell's account of this incident (1757) obtained wide circulation in England and some claim this gained support for the East India Company's conquest of India.
 His account of the incident was not publicly questioned during his lifetime nor for more than a century after his death.
 However, in recent years, his version of the event has been called into question by many historians.